auyylaso/Nimbus-Up-keep/README.md

 It is a fork of Fuzion, keeping the style and mentality.
 The difference being is the added features.

-## Updates - v1.4:
+## Updates - v1.5:
-- Various backtrack optimization
-- Updated desync
-- Updated misc features (third-person, hitmarker)
-- New resolver (!!!)
+- New menu
-- Crash fixes
-- Code cleaning for developers
-- New visual settings
+- Major visual optimizations
+- Added fake-duck
+- Optimizations and crash fixes

 Want to chat or play with other Fuzion users?
 Join us on the [Fuzion Gitter](https://gitter.im/Aimtux-Fuzion/Lobby#)!